swiftlang/swift-evolution/proposals/AAAA-stdlib-span-properties.md

 The particular case of the lifetime dependence created by a property of a copyable non-escapable type is not as simple as when the parent type is escapable.
 There are two possible ways to define the lifetime of the new instance: it can either depend on the lifetime of the original instance, or it can acquire the lifetime of the original instance and be otherwise independent.
 We believe that both these cases can be useful, but that in the majority of cases the desired behaviour will be to have an independent return value, where the newly returned value borrows the same binding as the callee.
 Therefore we believe that is reasonable to reserve the unannotated spelling for this more common case.

 The original version of this pitch disallowed this.
 As a consequence, the `bytes` property had to be added on each individual type, rather than having `bytes` as a conditional property of `Span`.

+#### Omitting extensions to `UnsafeBufferPointer` and related types

+We could omit the extensions to `UnsafeBufferPointer` and related types, and rely instead of future `Span` and `RawSpan` initializers.
+The initializers can have the advantage of being able to communicate semantics (somewhat) through their parameter labels.
+However, they also have a very different shape than the `storage` computed properties we are proposing.
+We believe that the adding the same API on both safe and unsafe types is advantageous, even if the preconditions for the properties cannot be statically enforced.

 ## <a name="directions"></a>Future directions